Want to learn how to move your live WordPress site to localhost?

 The Duplicator plugin will then extract the archive file.
 You’ll see an option to log into the WordPress dashboard for your new local site!

 You can move your WordPress site without cPanel by installing Duplicator Pro.
-This plugin allows you to download a package of your site that bundles its files and database information.
-Then, you can install Duplicator Pro on a second site and drag and drop your site package directly into it.
+This WordPress plugin allows you to download a backup of your site that bundles its files and database information.
+Then, you can install Duplicator Pro on a second site and drag and drop your site backup directly into it.

 Yes, you can create a WordPress site on a local server without needing a domain name or a hosting provider.
 You’ll first need to choose a local development software like LocalWP, XAMPP, MAMP, or WAMP.
 These will guide you through the process of installing WordPress.